 Billions of years ago, meteor impacts blasted away much of the Martian atmosphere.
 Since then, air has continued to escape because the planet's gravity is just a third of Earth's.
 Weak gravity allows gases to vanish into space.
 Mars loses more atmosphere in winter, when carbon dioxide freezes to the polar caps, but in spring the carbon dioxide ice becomes a gas again.

-SUNRISE THROUGH A HAZE

-Martian air glows red in this artist's view of dawn as seen from orbit.
+SUNRISE THROUGH A HAZE Martian air glows red in this artist's view of dawn as seen from orbit.
 Tiny particles bearing iron oxide float in the atmosphere, absorbing and scattering blue light but allowing red rays to get through.
-Mars's atmospheric pressure - the weight of its atmosphere - is only 1/143 of Earth's.
+Mars's atmospheric pressure-the weight of its atmosphere is only 1/143 of Earth's.

-Martian atmosphere

-The "AIR", OR ATMOSPHERE, of Mars is much thinner than Earth's, and is 95 per cent carbon dioxide.
-Earth's atmosphere is 78 per cent nitrogen, 21 per cent oxygen.
-The average Martian surface temperature is a bitterly cold -63°C (-81°F).
-In the upper Martian atmosphere, water and carbon dioxide vapours freeze and form high clouds.
+Martian atmosphere THE "AIR," OR ATMOSPHERE, of Mars is much thinner than Earth's, and is 95 percent carbon dioxide.
+Earth's atmosphere is 78 percent nitrogen, 21 percent oxygen.
+The average Martian surface temperature is a bitterly cold minus 81°F (-63°C).
+In the upper Martian atmosphere, water and carbon dioxide vapors freeze and form high clouds.
 Other clouds appear over Mars when springtime winds puff dust into the air, causing great storms.
-Most of the grit settles down again, but fine reddish dust stays suspended in the atmosphere's lowest level - the "troposphere".
-Dust colours the sky a rose-orange.
-In the polar regions, suspended dust mingles with icy vapours and turns to snowy frost that covers the ground.
+Most of the grit settles down again, but fine reddish dust stays suspended in the atmosphere's lowest level-the "troposphere."
+Dust colors the sky a rose-orange.
+In the polar regions, suspended dust mingles with icy vapors and turns to snowy frost that covers the ground.

-Clouds on Mars

-Clouds form on the great volcanic peaks in summertime, when warmer air flows upwards and cools.
-Water or carbon dioxide vapours form clouds over the polar caps and also at high altitudes.
-Clouds of water ice are found at a height of 19-29 km (12-18 miles), and carbon dioxide clouds are at 48 km (30 miles).
+Clouds on Mars Clouds form on the great volcanic peaks in summertime, when warmer air flows upward and cools.
+Water or carbon dioxide vapors form clouds over the polar caps and also at high altitudes.
+Clouds of water ice are found at 12-18 miles (19-29 km) high, and carbon dioxide clouds are at 30 miles (48 km).
 Because Mars is dry and cold, there is never rain, but in winter polar clouds leave frost on the ground and maybe snow.

+MARTIAN TWISTER

-MARTIAN TWISTER Sunlight gleams off a spinning dust devil that is leaving a twisted trail behind it.
+Sunlight gleams off a spinning dust devil that is leaving a twisted trail behind it.
 Dust devils often form in summertime on the flat plains of Mars.
 A DUST STORM GATHERS